About Dr. Mess

 Dr. Mess is the daughter of an orthopedic surgeon father and artist mother, who naturally inspired her approach to plastic surgery.
 Combining artistry with surgery, Dr. Mess has developed a unique plastic surgery practice and med spa tailored to the goals and concerns of her patients.
-Whether it’s more shapely breast, a slimmer waist, or a more youthful face, Dr. Mess’ surgical skills and non-surgical medical spa treatments provide patients in the DMV area with exceptional, natural looking results.
+Whether it’s a more shapely breast, a slimmer waist, or a more youthful face, Dr. Mess’ surgical skills and non-surgical medical spa treatments provide patients in the DMV area with exceptional, natural looking results.
 While many cosmetic and reconstructive patients seek out Dr. Mess solely for her surgical expertise, others come to Dr. Mess to avoid surgery at her medical spa’s state-of-the-art anti-aging and skin rejuvenation services.

 Dr. Mess believes that while surgery is often the best answer, it is by no means the only answer.
 We live in an amazing age of aesthetic medical advances.
 Twenty years ago there was no Botox, no dermal filler, no CoolSculpting.
-Today non-invasive products and technologies are some of the fastest growing aesthetic procedures worldwide.
+Today non-invasive med spa products and technologies are some of the fastest growing aesthetic procedures worldwide.
 Dr. Mess is constantly exploring the latest and best products and technologies to incorporate into her practice.
 She combines surgical expertise with the newest advances in non-invasive fat reduction, skin tightening technologies, lasers and fat transfer to offer the very best aesthetic results for both her surgical and non-surgical patients.